quantum-quirks/peritia/docs/index.md

 Quo requires Python `3.8` or later.

+What's New:

+- [x] ``Voice Command Capability``: We will integrate  a cutting-edge voice command feature across all Peritia applications.
+Users will be able to navigate, control, and interact with the suite using natural voice commands.
+This will empower individuals with motor impairments and those who prefer hands-free operation, enabling them to access information,and be productive without constant assistance.

+``Enhanced User Interface:`` We have further refined the user interface of Peritia Accessibility Suite to provide a clean, intuitive, and user-friendly experience.
+The streamlined design aims to minimize cognitive load and make navigation effortless for individuals with cognitive impairments.

+``Performance Enhancements and Bug Fixes:`` We are diligently working on improving the overall performance and stability of the suite.
+Several bugs identified are being addressed, ensuring a smoother experience across all applications.

 Features
 - [x] Support for ANSI, RGB and Hex color models
 - [x] Support for tabular presentation of data